We’ll walk you through the forms you need, how to maximize your tax write-offs, and more.

 Uber provides a tax summary that should show the total amount passengers paid for fees, like tolls, book fees, etc.—these are business expenses deductions to list on your Schedule C and deduct.

 You can write-off miles you drove waiting for a trip, en-route to a rider, and on a trip.
-However, it’s crucial to keep careful and detailed records of off-trip mileage ( a mileage tracker like Everlance makes this easy and automatic!).
+However, it’s crucial to keep careful and detailed records of off-trip mileage (an app for mileage tracking like Everlance makes this easy and automatic!).

 There are two ways to calculate your mileage deduction:

 Do you use the same car for work and personal transportation?
 If so, then you’re required to keep detailed and accurate records that separate these uses.
 If you don’t have mileage logs, receipts, or other documentation, the IRS may disallow any business expenses you list.
-That’s why a mileage tracker is so important (Everlance is the #1 mileage and expense tracker, and it makes mileage logs easy and automatic!
-Uber drivers get their first month of automatic tracking for free here).
+That’s why a mileage tracker is so important (Everlance is the best mileage tracker for Uber drivers, and it makes mileage logs easy and automatic!)

 You are required to have a smartphone in order to do rideshare or delivery—so certain phone costs count as business expenses!
 Expenses that are deductible can include: